remarkablejames/rich-text-editor/docs/guide/getting-started.md

 ---
-description: How to install reactjs-tiptap-editor
+description: How to install @remarkablejames/rich-text-editor

 next:
   text: Toolbar